Pellia/pellia/README.md

 ## More About Me

-I'm a self-thaught bioinformatician specializing in application and database engineering within the field of cancer diagnostics.
+I'm a self-taught bioinformatician specializing in application and database engineering within the field of cancer diagnostics.
 I am currently pursuing self-directed learning in full stack engineering as part of my ongoing professional growth and career transition.
 My goal is to become a full stack engineer, with a strong emphasis on backend development.

 ### Experience as a Bioinformatician